Jim Jones (judge): Career

 He served as an artillery officer in the U.S. Army in Vietnam in the late 1960s and received several decorations, including the Army Commendation Medal and the Bronze Star.

-Jones served as a legislative assistant to U.S. Senator Leonard Jordan in the early 1970s.
+Jones served as a legislative assistant to U.S. Senator Len Jordan in the early 1970s.
 Afterwards he practiced law in Jerome and Boise.

 Jones entered politics in 1978 as a candidate for Congress from the state's 2nd district.
 By a 56% to 44% margin, he was defeated in the Republican primary by incumbent George Hansen, and lost again in the 1980 primary to Hansen, who this time won 58%.

 Jones was elected the state's attorney general as a Republican in 1982, and was re-elected unopposed in 1986.
 He ran for the U.S. Senate seat vacated by Jim McClure in 1990, but was defeated in the primary by Congressman Larry Craig, and returned to his private law practice in 1991.

 Jones was elected to the Idaho Supreme Court in May 2004, unopposed in a nonpartisan election to fill the open seat of retiring justice Wayne Kidwell.
 He was unopposed for re-election in May 2010 and became chief justice in August 2015 by a vote of his peer justices.
 Jones retired from active service in January 2017.

 As the Idaho Republican Party convened in July 2022 to consider a resolution declaring Joe Biden was not legitimately elected, Jones characterized the resolution as "asinine," adding "the party has gotten so caught up in conspiracy theories, meaningless culture war issues, that they have quit being able to function as a meaningful political party.
 We have got to get away from this authoritarian streak that has infected the Idaho Republican Party, as well as a good part of the nation, because it’s absolutely tearing our country apart."